Kakhi Makharadze

 Kakhaber 'Kakhi' Makharadze (კახაბერ 'კახი' მახარაძე; born 20 October 1987) is a Georgian football midfielder who is currently banned.

 His father Malkhaz Makharadze (also known as Makho Makharadze) and younger brother Boris Makharadze are also professional footballers.

-Career
+Club career

 Lokomotiv Tashkent

-He joined Lokomotiv Tashkent in 2009 and, according to a club official site survey, was chosen as the clubs "Best Player of The Year 2009" with 40% of total votes.
+Makharadze joined Lokomotiv Tashkent in 2009 and, according to a club official site survey, was chosen as the clubs "Best Player of The Year 2009" with 40% of total votes.

-Pakhtakor
+Pakhtakor Tashkent

-On 26 February 2011 it was announced that Kakhi Makharadze had signed for Pakhtakor among other new signings for the club.
-He moved to Pakhtakor from another capital club Lokomotiv Tashkent.
+On 26 February 2011, it was announced that Makharadze had signed for Pakhtakor Tashkent among other new signings for the club.
+He moved to Pakhtakor from fellow capital club Lokomotiv Tashkent.
 He was captain of the club until 2016, when he returned to Lokomotiv.

-National team
+International career

 Makharadze made his official debut in UEFA tournaments as a national player in a match for Georgia U20 against Slovakia U-19 on 18 October 2004.
 This was won by Georgia with a scoreline of 4–2.